sveawebpay/php-integration/README.md

 ## I. Introduction

+#### Short note on Svea Checkout

+If you want a lightweight integration package that only includes the checkout, you can  use the [php-checkout](https://github.com/sveawebpay/php-checkout/) integration package instead.

+Read more about how to integrate Svea Checkout in the section [6.7 WebPay::checkout()](#i6-7) and if you wish to see more detailed data structures, see this [documentation](https://checkoutapi.svea.com/docs/html/reference/web-api/data-types/index.htm).

 ### Svea API

-**New!** The WebPay class now includes an entrypoint to the Svea Checkout.

-If you want a lightweight installation with only the checkout, you can also use the [php-checkout-integration library instead](https://github.com/sveawebpay/php-checkout-integration/blob/master/README.md)
-Read more in the section [6.7 WebPay::checkout()](#i6-7) and if you wish to see more detailed data structures, please see the documentation in the [*connection library*](https://github.com/sveawebpay/php-checkout-integration).

-The WebPay class methods contains the functions needed to create orders and perform payment requests using Svea payment methods.
-It contains methods to define order contents, send order requests, as well as support methods needed to do this.
+The WebPay class contains the methods required to create orders and perform payment requests.
+It contains methods to define order contents, send order requests, as well as support methods.

 The WebPayAdmin class methods are used to administrate orders after they have been accepted by Svea.
 It includes methods that update, deliver, cancel and credit orders et.al. and can administrate all types of orders.

 ### Package design philosophy
 In general, a request using the Svea API starts out with you creating an instance of an order builder class, which is then built up with data using fluent method calls.
 At a certain point, a method is used to select which service the request will go against.
 This method then returns an instance of a service request class which handles the specifics of building the request, which in turn returns an instance of the corresponding service response class for inspection.

 The WebPay API consists of the entrypoint methods in the WebPay and WebPayAdmin classes.
 These instantiate builder classes in the Svea namespace.
 Given i.e. an order builder instance, you then use method calls to populate it with order rows and customer identifiction data.
 You then choose the payment method and get a request class in return.
 You then send the request and get a service response from Svea in return.
 In general, the request classes will validate that all required builder class attributes are present, and if not will throw an exception stating what methods are missing for the request in question.